-Her household was an expressive one, an upper middle-class love story that SZA talks about with a swell of pride in her tone.
-Her mother, a ballerina, danced all over the world, living in Senegal, and part of an avant-garde dance and African jazz era.
+Her household was an expressive one, an upper-middle-class love story that SZA talks about with a swell of pride in her tone.
+Her mother, a ballerina, danced all over the world, living in Senegal, and part of avant-garde dance and African jazz era.
 “She taught me so much stuff with movements,” SZA gushes.
 “She’s graceful, and I’m not… You know when you’re in church, and everyone is singing, and your mom is next to you, and you’re just like ‘damn, nobody sounds like my mom.’
 My mom is great.”

 SZA first started making music because of her brother Daniel.
 He is the rapper who goes by the moniker Manhattan and one of the first people who pushed her to make hooks for his songs.
 A protege who fell into music casually and hesitantly, SZA never sought out music or fame.

 “I definitely never put that out into the universe.
 I just kind of accepted it.
 It just arrived to me,” SZA says of her path.